mattpap/masters-thesis/sphinx/src/groebner.rst

 feasible, whereas another will make Buchberger algorithm executing for ages.
 In the following sections we will give examples showing why the right choice of monomial order is so important.

-There are currently three admissible orderings of monomials implemented in SymPy:
+There are currently three admissible orderings of monomials implemented in |sympy|:

     **lex**
         pure lexicographic order